-Validation and verification are risk-based processes and shall be carried out in conformance with ISO 14064-3:2019, 7.1.5 and A.4.3.2.4 and ISO 14065:2020.
+Validation and verification are risk-based processes and shall be carried out in conformance with ISO 14064-3:2019, sections 7.1.5 and A.4.3.2.4 and ISO 14065:2020.
 In addition, the following applies:

 Materiality in the context of GHG projects refers to the significance of errors, omissions, or misrepresentations in GHG data and how these can impact the overall GHG assertion and the resulting opinion statement.
 Materiality has both qualitative and quantitative aspects.
-A lack of response from the project proponent regarding a misstatement or non-conformity (see non-conformance section) can also affect the opinion statement.
+A lack of response from the project proponent regarding a misstatement or non-conformity (see section 4.3.2 Non-Conformances) can also affect the opinion statement.